shakeel-data/shakeel-data/README.md

 - Ensured data integrity by verifying insurance eligibility and benefits via CareCentral, reducing data verification errors by **15%**.
 - Streamlined sensitive data handling pipelines for prior authorizations in coordination with payers, reducing processing delays by 20%.
 - Structured and validated Excel-based data logs to enhance reporting performance, resulting in 25% higher accuracy and ensuring compliance with process SLAs.
+- Practiced secure handling of patient and payer data in line with **HIPAA** principles using tools like CareCentral, Excel, and Microsoft Teams.
 ---

 ## 🎓 EDUCATION